 In a case where the alleged father/mother is not available for testing, a DNA profile Grand parentage Testing can be performed to investigate the likelihood that they are the biological grandparents of the grandchild.
 It is recommended to test both grandparents in order to obtain the most conclusive results.

 The Y-chromosome profiles are used to follow the paternal/male lineage.
-All the sons of a man will have the same Y-chromosome profile.
+All the men in the same family line will have the same Y-chromosome profile.
 Full brothers, paternal half-brothers, male children of brothers (paternal cousins), etc. will all have identical Y-chromosome profiles, indicating that they are from the same male lineage.